Mike received a BA in political science from Emory University and an MBA from the Columbia University Graduate School of Business.

-Mike served as senior portfolio manager at SAC Capital Management and was Executive Vice President at Jefferies Asset Management, where he managed an investment team that analyzed investment opportunities, managed risk and worked to implement financial and operational improvements at portfolio companies.
+Mike served as senior portfolio manager at SAC Capital Management and as Executive Vice President at Jefferies Asset Management, where he managed an investment team that analyzed investment opportunities, managed risk and worked to implement financial and operational improvements at portfolio companies.

 FISCAL LEADERSHIP IN STAMFORD

-In 2012, Mike was tapped by Republican Mayor Michael Pavia to serve as Director of Administration for the City of Stamford.
+In 2012, Mike was appointed by Republican Mayor Michael Pavia to serve as Director of Administration for the City of Stamford.
 A year later, the newly-elected Mayor, Democrat David Martin, asked Mike to continue serving in his current position.

 As Chairman of the Stamford Water Pollution Control Authority, Mike led the Board’s dramatic turnaround of the City’s wastewater treatment plant.
 When he first arrived, Mike found significant operational, financial, and environmental challenges.
 Because of the structural changes Mike made in both the leadership and physical plant, Stamford’s wastewater treatment plant now serves as a model of success for the state.

 Mike inherited a fiscal mess in Stamford.
 Prior administrations had irresponsibly mismanaged most financial matters.
 The “kick-the-can” mentality had all but guaranteed that the leadership’s abject failures would fall squarely on our children.
 Not surprisingly, much of Stamford’s challenges are identical to those that we face as a state.
 Mike has demonstrated that he has the skills necessary to fix Connecticut’s financial problems.